bids-standard/bids-specification/src/derivatives/common-data-types.md

 be propagated to the JSON description of the derivative unless the processing makes them invalid (for example, if a source 4D image is averaged to create a single static volume, a `RepetitionTime` property would no longer be relevant).
-As each file includes what was computed by increment, a trail of the computational steps performed is created.
-Because many steps can occur until the fully clean data are obtained, and because it is OPTIONAL to save every file or step, the simpler `desc-preproc` and `desc-proc` are available.
-It becomes however important to document what such pre-processing or processing are, and record the order of computational steps.
-This can be done in the JSON sidecar files or alternatively described in a `descriptions.tsv` file.

 ## descriptions.tsv

-To keep a record of processing steps applied to the data, a `descriptions.tsv` file can be used.
+To keep a record of processing steps applied to the data, a `descriptions.tsv` file MAY be used.
 The `descriptions.tsv` file MUST contain at least the following two columns:

 -   `desc_id`
 -   `description`

 This file MAY be located at the root of the derivative dataset, or at the subject or session level